Liliana Bonfatti

-Liliana Bonfatti (born 27 October 1930) was an Italian film actress.
+Liliana Bonfatti (27 October 1930 – 19 December 2005) was an Italian film actress.

 Life and career

 Born in Ovada, Province of Alessandria, Bonfatti lost her father at an early age, and moved with her family to Milan where she worked as a shop assistant, a manicurist and a seamstress.
 While on a beach vacation in Viareggio, two photographers who were looking for new faces for the Miss Italia competition took a picture of her; the photo was published in a magazine and got the attention of film director Luciano Emmer, who after auditioning her cast Bonfatti in the role of Lucia in Three Girls from Rome.
 Following the success of the film Bonfatti continued her career for a few years, until her sudden retirement in 1956.

+Bonfatti died on 19 December 2005, at the age of 75.